irony-rust/dots/docs/DeliverySegment.md

-# Carrier Management Segment
+# Delivery Segment

-Part of DOTS that response of Carrier managment task like choose best carrier for delivery, authentication, calculating Carrier ratings.
+Part of DOTS that response of Delivery task like choose best carrier for delivery, authentication, calculating Carrier ratings.
 Calculate best direction for optimal delivery, Tracking for Drivers movements.
+Logistic optimization etc.

 ### Basic componenets is:
 * Carrier Service